Oregon's 6th House district

 District 6 of the Oregon House of Representatives is one of 60 House legislative districts in the state of Oregon.
-As of 2013, the boundary for the district includes a portion of Jackson County.
+As of 2021, the boundary for the district includes a portion of Jackson County and almost entirely consists of the city of Medford.
 The current representative for the district is Republican Kim Wallan of Medford.

 Election results

-District boundaries have changed over time, therefore, representatives before 2013 may not represent the same constituency as today.
+District boundaries have changed over time.
+Therefore, representatives before 2021 may not represent the same constituency as today.
 General election results from 2000 to present are as follows: